alcmoraes/digitalforce/README.md

 ### Integration with Digitalforce

-Now that you have your pretty models ready to go on fire.
-Let's integrate with Digitalforce
+Now that you have your pretty models ready to go on fire, let's integrate with Digitalforce

 ``application/app/models/contact.rb``
 ```ruby